 The annexation of Crimea and the war in Eastern Ukraine

-The annexation of Crimea by the Russian Federation and the ongoing conflict in the east of the country (in particular the oblasts (administrative divisions) of Donetsk and Luhansk) means these regions are off limits.
+The annexation of Crimea by the Russian Federation and the ongoing conflict in the east of the country (in particular the oblasts (administrative divisions) of Donetsk and Luhansk) means these regions are off-limits.
 But Ukraine is a big country and when you look at the area that is off-limits on a map, it isn’t that much relative to the country as a whole.
-It is possible to travel as far east as the city of Dnipro (formally known as Dnipropetrovsk) by public transport but beyond that it is probably a bit tricky to do so and most certainly not an intelligent thing to do.
-Fellow blogger, Megan Starr, is a fan of Dnipro and has written about it in her two posts: Impressions from Dnipropetrovsk and A Travel Guide to Soviet Dnipro.
-In both posts, she makes no mention of tension in the city and it is certainly a destination we would not hesitate to visit in the future.
+It is possible to travel as far east as the city of Dnipro (formally known as Dnipropetrovsk) by public transport but beyond that, it is probably a bit tricky to do so and most certainly not an intelligent thing to do.

-If you want to learn more about the conflict, CNN have an excellent online article that is concise and to the point: Ukraine: Everything you need to know about how we got here.
+If you want to learn more about the conflict, CNN has an excellent online article that is concise and to the point: Ukraine: Everything you need to know about how we got here.

 Personal safety in Ukraine

 Not so good – I kept bumping into lampposts and the like because I was distracted by beautiful Ukrainian women!
 I’m only joking (or am I?).
 I don’t have any issues to report when it comes to personal safety in Ukraine.
 Kyiv is a big city with all the normal big-city problems (petty theft, scams, etc.) but if you take the usual precautions, you are unlikely to fall foul or become a victim.
 Same goes for the infamous Ukrainian mafia.
 Unless you are in nightclubs and/or bars you really shouldn’t be frequenting anyway, you have zero chance of having a run-in with these guys.